Staubgeborener/Klipper-Backup/docs/configuration.md

-    !!! warning "Important Note"
+!!! note
-        This section shows how to customize klipper-backup according to your needs. certain things like adding the token are already queried by the installation script and automatically inserted if necessary!
+    This section shows how to customize klipper-backup according to your needs.
+Certain things like adding the token are already queried by the installation script and automatically inserted if necessary!

 ## .env
 Now you need your [GitHub token](installation.md#create-github-token).